Revealing the nature of long-period transients with space-based gravitational-wave interferometers

 The intrinsic GW amplitude of a circular binary reads

-at luminosity distance $d$.
-Assuming that the pulse period is that of the orbit, we use the data collated in Table~\ref{tab:orbdata} to estimate $h_{0}$ from equation \eqref{eq:lisa0} for each ULP using the chirp mass spread in expression \eqref{eq:chirp}.
-Notably, the period derivative is moderate in most systems \cite[$\dot{P} \lesssim 10^{-9} \text{ ss}^{-1}$;][]{cz24}, meaning that GW signals should be essentially monochromatic over $\sim$~yr-long observational windows, $T$.
+Assuming that the pulse period is that of the orbit, we use the data collated in Table~\ref{tab:orbdata} to estimate $h_{0}$ from equation \eqref{eq:lisa0} for each LPT using the chirp mass spread considered in Sec.~\ref{sec:multi}.
+Notably, the period derivative is moderate in most systems \cite[$|\dot{P}|_{\rm max} \lesssim 10^{-9} \text{ ss}^{-1}$;][]{cz24}, meaning that GW signals should be essentially monochromatic over multi-year observational windows, $T$ {(i.e., the folding time)}.
 This allows for an accumulation of signal power over many orbital cycles, $N = T f_{\rm GW} = 2T/P_{\rm orb}$.
-Averaging over orbital orientations and polarisations, the characteristic strain $h_{c}$ felt by a detector can thus be estimated through $h_{c} \approx \sqrt{2 N} h_{0}$ \citep{finn00}, with value
+Averaging over orbital orientations and polarizations, the characteristic strain $h_{c}$ felt by a detector can thus be estimated through $h_{c} \approx \sqrt{2 N} h_{0}$ \citep{finn00}, with value

-Using the LISA design specifications from \cite{lisa17}, we adopt the noise power spectral density ($S_n$) fits from \cite{rob19}, which include intrinsic noise (from single-link optical metrology and test mass acceleration) as well as Galactic confusion noise from unresolved sources, to estimate ULP detectability.
-Figure~\ref{fig:LISAulps} shows characteristic strains $h_{c}$ from equation \eqref{eq:lisahc}, as functions of GW frequency, for objects listed in Tab.~\ref{tab:orbdata} assuming an observation time of six months.
-We find that at least two and likely three ULPs (solid symbols) would be readily detectable by LISA (and also by Taiji and TianQin, though not shown) with a few others being marginal under favourable conditions (see Sec.~\ref{sec:lisa}).
-As it happens, the most promising candidates are also among the most intriguing.
+Using the LISA design specifications from \cite{lisa17}, we adopt the noise power spectral density ($S_n$) fits from \cite{rob19}, which include intrinsic noise (from single-link optical metrology and test mass acceleration) as well as Galactic confusion noise from unresolved sources, to estimate LPT detectability. {For Taiji, the same Galactic confusion noise profile is used, but with the design specifications provided by \cite{luo20} and \cite{cl25}.} Figure~\ref{fig:LISALPTs} shows characteristic strains $h_{c}$, {calculated using} equation \eqref{eq:lisahc}, as functions of GW frequency for {the} objects listed in Tab.~\ref{tab:orbdata}, assuming an observation time of two years.
+We find that {three} of the known LPTs could be detectable by LISA {and Taiji} (filled symbols), with {several} others being marginal under favorable conditions (see Sec.~\ref{sec:lisa}). {It is noteworthy that} the most promising candidates are also among the most intriguing.